Aquilius94/REPL-UoL/subreddit/resources-links/links-discord-resources.md

 :link: https://www.reddit.com/r/UniversityOfLondonCS/comments/hgx9zs/lets_talk_about_the_balance_of_formative/

-**Legal Protections for the Distance-Learning Student: The Rights and Protections you are Entitled To** Gives a overview of the Student Terms and Conditions document, and outlines the rights to refund and withdrawl.
+**Legal Protections for the Distance-Learning Student: The Rights and Protections you are Entitled To** Gives a overview of the Student Terms and Conditions document, and outlines the rights to refund and withdrawal.
 :link: https://www.reddit.com/r/UniversityOfLondonCS/comments/hldddc/legal_protections_for_the_distancelearning/

 **Everything You Want to Know about the Institutional Accreditation of the University of London et al**